Case study Merkur Offshore

 Investment

-In 2016, a consortium that included InfraRed reached an agreement for the construction and operation of Merkur, a 396MW offshore wind farm off the coast of Germany.
+In 2016, a consortium that included an InfraRed value-add fund reached an agreement for the construction and operation of Merkur, a 396MW offshore wind farm off the coast of Germany.

 With a capital cost of €1.6bn, the project involved the design, construction, and installation of 66 Haliade 150-6MW turbines, as well as the creation of an offshore substation to collect the electricity and feed it into the German grid.